metacpan/metacpan-cpan-extracted/distros/P/Plack-Middleware-Greylist/README.md

 The initial development of this module was sponsored by Science Photo Library [https://www.sciencephoto.com](https://www.sciencephoto.com).

+# CONTRIBUTOR

+Gabor Szabo <gabor@szabgab.com>

 # COPYRIGHT AND LICENSE

-This software is Copyright (c) 2022 by Robert Rothenberg.
+This software is Copyright (c) 2022-2023 by Robert Rothenberg.

 This is free software, licensed under: